Recommended Gems for Frosted Star-Cut Designs

-I designed these variations years ago, then lost them to a computer crash.
-I’ve recreated them from memory and had them cut again (so I wouldn’t have to rely just on my memory for how they performed).
+I designed these variations years ago, then lost them in a computer crash.
+I’ve recreated them from memory and had them cut again (so I wouldn’t have to rely on just my memory for how they performed).
 The designs were cut in a sky blue topaz and a fairly dark tourmaline.

 Frosted Facet Cutting Advice

 Take special care when cutting the frosted facets.
 All you’re doing here is removing a small amount of material off a facet edge.
 It’s really easy to over-cut these facets!
 I recommend that you do them on a stationary (not turning) 1,200 lap.
 It only takes a few gentle wipes to cut them to size.